rmcconke/blog/_posts/2023-12-06-navier-stokes.md

 </div>

 ## Conservation of mass - the continuity equation

+The compressible continuity equation is the more general case - we allow the density $\rho$to change.
 <div style="display: flex; align-items: center; margin-bottom: 40px;">
 <div style="flex: 0 0 200px; text-align: center;">
 <span class="ballet-fancy">Compressible continuity equation</span>